What kind of a website is this?

 6. Therefore: abusive, highly sarcastic and xenophobic comments will be deleted without notification.
 Potentially libellous comments may be edited or deleted without notification too.

-7. The editor, Sunny Hundal, and a select group of editors have the right to delete comments across the site.
+7. The editor, Sunny Hundal, and a select group of editors have the right to delete comments across the site (by everette).
 We may not always get the balance right but you are welcome to get in touch for further explanation or if you think you have been treated unfairly.
 We may get back to you but we are under no obligation to.